What Can I Put Inside a Sachet Bag?

 I don't know a lot of gals that still use handkerchiefs—I guess we'd rather use Kleenex and not have to wash anything.
 That means if you want to make these very pretty sachets, you'll likely have to purchase the hankies.
 Think dollar stores or garage sales.

-21. Lavender-Filled Stocking Sachets
+21. Lavender-Filled Gnome Sachets

 22. Lavender Luggage